 Step 2: Sneakers shape and size

 Mark the top edge of the sneakers.
-Usually they reach slightly above the ankle.
+Usually, they reach slightly above the ankle.
 Make sure the line is not completely straight – as the legs have volume this will cause a slight curve downwards.
 Draw ellipses for the toe caps.
 You want to leave enough space for the toes to move, but not too much to distort the proportion of the feet.
 Notice that the profile toe cap exceeds only from the top and the side.
 The bottom if flat.

-Step 3: The shoe tongue
+Step 3: Draw the shoe tongue

 Erase all the unnecessary lines and draw the tongue.
 To achieve the illusion that it is standing behind the upper draw it slightly wider than it as shown in the illustration.